 The frequency of payment reversals is tied to an interesting intersection of technology, law, and product/market type.
 If your online store doesn’t do a good job with its descriptions, you may deal with more payment reversals.
 Or if your product is expensive and highly bespoke (think high-end mattresses or musical instruments), returns may be more common.

 Some payment reversals are just normal business.
 Others can be exploitations of fraudulent customers, but the burden of payment reversals is often placed on businesses.
 The major credit card networks (Mastercard, Visa, etc.) have more incentive to favor their customers, and it’s up to you to fight back when appropriate.
 The more systems and processes you have in place, the better you’ll be at proving when a reversal is wrong.

 Experiencing consistent payment reversals can be super frustrating.
 Fortunately, there are ways to combat payment reversals, and understanding the different types and how they occur is your first step to doing so.

 Payment reversal (also "credit card reversal or "reversal payment") is when the funds a cardholder used in a transaction are returned to the cardholder’s bank.
-This can be initiated by the cardholder, the merchant, the issuing bank, the acquiring bank, or the card association.
+This can be initiated by the cardholder, merchant, issuing bank, acquiring bank, or card association.

 There are three common branches that payment reversals fall into:

 Authorization reversals reverse a payment before it officially goes through and is the "quick fix" of payment reversals.

 If you or your employees notice something incorrect after submitting the authorization request, you can call your bank to stop the transaction from occurring.
 This is known as an authorization reversal, and it’s highly preferable over a future chargeback or refund.
 The further a payment gets along it’s path to completion and the more entities it communicates with (issuing bank, card network, etc.), the more of a hassle it is to take back.